meilisearch/documentation/advanced_guides/synonyms.md

 By searching `phone` you will get all results containing `iphone` with the same relevance.
 However, if you search for `iphone`, the data containing `phone` will not change your results.

-## A is synonym of B and B is synonym of A
+## A is a synonym for B and B is a synonym of A

 By associating one or more synonyms with each other, they will be considered the same in both directions.